-- The testing center will give you a double-sided laminated paper whiteboard at the beginning of the exam.
-Request 3-5 of them so that you are not interrupting your exam.
+- The testing center will give you double-sided laminated paper at the beginning of the exam.
+Request 3-5 of them so you are not interrupting your exam.

 - There is a 15-minute tutorial before the exam starts.
 Use that time to create your whiteboard notes.
 It is a collection of facts and figures that you have for quick reference.

 - Create CCNA Whiteboard – subnetting table, binary table, AD values, port numbers, protocol facts, default settings, wildcard masks, ACL stuff and anything else that you often forget.

 - Subnetting is a key aspect of the CCNA exam for a variety of questions.
 It is easy as well to make mistakes when converting between binary and decimal values.
 Write at least all class C subnets on paper when the exam starts.
 Include the subnetting table and binary table shown for quick conversions.